 Organic Fruits And Vegetables

-Conventionally grown fruits and vegetables are often exposed to pesticides and other chemicals which are believed to be endocrine disruptors.
-It isn’t clear whether this has a meaningful impact on our health or hormone levels, but if the idea concerns you, buying organic whenever possible or washing produce thoroughly before consuming are ways to limit your exposure (15).
+Conventionally grown fruits and vegetables are often exposed to pesticides and other chemicals, which some sources describe as endocrine disruptors.
+It isn’t clear whether this has a meaningful impact on our health or hormone levels, but if the idea concerns you, buying organic whenever possible or washing produce thoroughly before consuming are ways to limit exposure (15).

 Nuts And Seeds